siraben/fp-notes/Dependent Types.md

 (* dec : nat -> bool + nat *)
 ```

 But somehow this is unsatisfying.
-We can't treat a dec'd number as a
+We can’t treat a dec’d number as a
 number directly, leading to problems about theorems, for instance,
 that a decrement undoes a successor.